 With all the information and resources available at our fingertips, how can we distinguish the truth?
 Here are some ways to identify if it’s the truth or not:

 - Divine.
 Truth only comes from God.
 It is not determined by nations or cultures or humanity.
 Romans 3:4 says, “By no means!
-Let God be true though every one were a liar…”
+Let God be true though everyone was a liar…”

 - Immutable.
 Truth never changes.
 The Bible says God is the same yesterday, today, and forever (Hebrews 13:8).
 And because the truth is spoken by our unchanging God thru His Word, the truth will never change.